 - I challenged myself by not giving up when I didn’t understand the problem.

-Self-Reflection and Growth Mindset
+Student Self-Reflection and Growth Mindset

 A growth mindset isn’t just about effort.
 Perhaps the most common misconception is simply equating the growth mindset with effort.
 Certainly, effort is key for students’ achievement, but it’s not the only thing.
 Students need to try new strategies and seek input from others when they’re stuck.
 They need this repertoire of approaches—not just sheer effort—to learn and improve. –Carol Dweck